Nacnano/thai-context-llm-benchmark/README.md

 - 13/9/2024: Find how GQA datasets are generated (from the paper), convert them to Thai's context and translate them again
 - 11/10/2024: Try implement the GQA Question Engine with Thai Language
 - 18/10/2024: Got stuck with the classses (objects, attributes, relation).
 Try playing with more classes (aside from colors).
 Example: https://gemini.google.com/app/0796b71c54fd5067
+- 25/10/2024: Successful corrected the generated questions using Gemini.
+Try implementing Thai questions from Scene Graph with Thai words (manually add คำไทยๆ หรือ context ไทยๆ) and then generate with the current question engine method.